awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-shared-invitations.md

 If you receive an invitation to join a resource share, you must accept it to access its shared resources\.
 If you decline the invitation, you can't access the shared resources\.

 You have seven days to accept an invitation to join a resource share\.
-If you don't accept the invitation within seven days, it expires and is automatically declined\.
+If you don't accept the invitation within seven days, the invitation expires and is automatically declined\.

 ------
 #### [ Console ]